Irma claims dozens of lives across Caribbean, United States

 Vincent Forest, 55, Lake Placid

-Forest fell off a ladder on Saturday as he was preparing his home for Hurricane Irma.
+Forest fell off a ladder Sept.
+10 as he was preparing his home for Hurricane Irma.
 He was pronounced dead the next day at a Tampa hospital.
 His autopsy concluded the cause was blunt impact to his head, including skull fractures, brain bruising and internal bleeding, according to the Hillsborough County Medical Examiner's office.

 Forest was married and worked for the Glade and Grove Supply Co. agricultural dealership.